 To get to Charlottetown, join the Trans-Canada Highway PE-1E once you arrive on the island, and simply follow this scenic highway until you reach the province's capital city.
-Take the exit onto Capital Drive to make your way to the centre of Charlottetown.
+Take the exit onto Capital Drive to make your way to the center of Charlottetown.

-It's fairly easy to reach PEI, as there are only two ways to do it: either across the Confederation Bridge or by taking the ferry.
+It's fairly easy to reach PEI, as there are only two ways to do it: either across Confederation Bridge or by taking the ferry.

 There are occasional out-of-season discounts for ferries, so check the websites of the major provider, Northumberland Ferries.
 Still, the fastest and cheapest option is using the bridge.

 On very rare occasions, the Confederation Bridge might also have to close to traffic due to severe weather conditions.
-This doesn't happen often, and the good news is that if you're travelling in a regular car you're very unlikely to face restrictions.
+This doesn't happen often, and the good news is that if you're traveling in a regular car you're very unlikely to face restrictions.

-- If you're travelling from Maine or elsewhere in the United States, don't forget to bring your travel documents (requirements vary depending on your nationality) and leave a little extra time in case there's a line at the border crossing.
+- If you're traveling from Maine or elsewhere in the United States, don't forget to bring your travel documents (requirements vary depending on your nationality) and leave a little extra time in case there's a line at the border crossing.

-Things to see once you reach Prince Edward Island
+Things to see once you reach PEI

 This small Canadian province is packed full of beautiful coasts and countryside to explore, and you'll find some fantastic towns and villages spread across the island too.